Blog Design: How to Design a Blog People Want to Read (2024)

 The comments section appears below the body content.
 Readers can ask their questions or add their thoughts in the comments section.

-Comment To Network With Other Bloggers
+Comment to Network with Other Bloggers

 Many bloggers choose to disable their comments because it can be a distraction from the main content.
 Larger blogs can get a lot of comments that will require dedicated moderation which takes up a lot of time.